-In 2020, Deloitte suggested that victory in the play-off final could see an increase in revenue of between £135 million to £265 million, depending on whether a promoted team can avoid immediate relegation.
+In 2020, Deloitte suggested that victory in the play-off final could see an increase in revenue of between £135 million ($167m) to £265 million ($328m), depending on whether a promoted team can avoid immediate relegation.

-Official figures for the 2018-19 season showed that broadcast revenue totalling £2.4 billion ($3bn) was distributed among the 20 clubs in the Premier League.
+Official figures for the 2020-21 season showed that broadcast revenue totalling more than £2.5 billion ($3bn) was distributed among the 20 clubs in the Premier League.

-As well as that, clubs were given merit payments - ranging from £1.9m for last-placed Huddersfield Town to £38.3m for champions Manchester City - and 'facility fees' which depended upon the number of televised games they were involved in.
+As well as that, clubs were given merit payments - ranging from £1.7m ($2.1m) for last-placed Sheffield United to £34.9m ($43.2m) for champions Manchester City - and 'facility fees' which depended upon the number of televised games they were involved in.

-Victory in the Championship play-off final means that a team is catapulted into that exclusive money pool, though it must be noted that revenues were impacted by the disruption caused by the Covid-19 pandemic.
+Victory in the Championship play-off final means that a team is catapulted into that exclusive money pool, giving them much greater spending power in the transfer market.